Tap to Donate

 You can restrict a Tap to Donate device to a single app, which is useful for devices that are left unattended at a Giving Kiosk.
 You can set a time limit and customise which features, hardware buttons, and areas of the screen are available on the device, and prevent the app from being forced to close or logged out.

-Click here for help with iOS iPhone Guided Access, and here for help with Android App Pinning.
-A range of third-party 'guided access' apps are also available for Android devices.
+Click here for help with iOS iPhone Guided Access and here for help with Android App Pinning.
+A range of third-party 'guided access' apps is also available for Android devices.

 Setting up Tap to Donate

-Once installed, launch the app and take time to swipe and read the introductory tutorial pages.
-You can return to the tutorial pages at any time by choosing Help from the app Settings.
-These explain the app's functionality, navigation and settings and show the giver user experience.
+Once the app is installed, launch it and take a moment to swipe through and read the introductory tutorial pages.
+You can return to the tutorial pages at any time by selecting Help from the app's Settings.
+These explain the app's functionality, navigation and settings and show the "giver" User's experience.
 After the final tutorial page, you can Log in.
-Begin by searching and selecting your church or organisation and enter your username and user password (and multi-factor authentication code, if enabled) to complete the authentication process.
-After that, the app's use is secured by the device's built-in screen-lock security - unlocking the screen using a passcode or biometrics will give access to the Tap to Donate app.
+Begin by searching for and selecting your church or organisation, and then enter your username and password (and multi-factor authentication code, if enabled) to complete the authentication process.
+After that, the app's use is secured by the device's built-in screen lock security.
+Unlocking the screen using a passcode or biometrics will grant access to the Tap to Donate app.

 Once authenticated, the app displays a list of Funds that have been set to Show in Tap to Donate.